 Thinkific vs Teachable: Security

 Another important aspect to consider when deciding between these two online learning platforms is security for training courses.
 When accepting payments online, you need to be sure that the platform is as secure as possible to ensure course security as well as absolute data security.

 Thinkific offers secure cloud hosting so your data and course are safe at all times.
 You receive regular backups of your data and course(s) so if anything goes wrong with the platform, your data and course(s) are secure and backed up so you can retrieve them.

 Teachable also offers many course security features that make it a great online course platform.
 For one, they have integration with the most secure online payment providers (PCI level-1 compliant).
-They also has a 2048-bit SSL certificate.
+They also have a 2048-bit SSL certificate.

 Although both Thinkific vs Teachable platforms have great security features, Thinkific takes the cake with their extra security features instantly for each course.

 Thinkific vs Teachable: Payment Integration

-When thinking about Thinkific vs Teachable, you may want to consider the payment integration.
+When thinking about Thinkific vs Teachable, you may want to consider payment integration.
 Both platforms offer reliable integration with PayPal and Stripe, but there are some other things you may want to consider when choosing an online course learning platform.

 For one, Thinkific comes equipped with Stunning.
 Stunning is a Stripe partner that helps protect your business from failed payments.
 Stunning also helps your business recover funds from any lost or missed payments in case you sell online teaching courses and something weird happens.